Tomorrow's Pioneers: Nahoul and Karkour

-In 2013, Nahoul was resurrected, this time with a different bumblebee costume.
-His stance on Jewish people remains the same, stating that they should be stoned and beaten until their faces "turn red as a tomato".
-In another episode, Maryam explains to Nahoul the concept of negotiations, which involves forgiving the Zionists for the deaths of numerous martyrs, as well as the division of Jerusalem and the Al-Aqsa Mosque, but she later said that she chose the path of resistance.
-On 28 July 2014, the actor who played Nahoul and Karkour the chicken, Muhammad al-Alrir, was killed by Israeli missiles due to his affiliation with Hamas.
+Nahoul was resurrected in late 2013, telling children that if they encountered Jews, they should stone or beat them until their faces become as "red as a tomato".
+In another episode, Maryam explained to Nahoul the concept of negotiations, which involves forgiving the Zionists for the deaths of numerous martyrs and sharing Jerusalem and the Al-Aqsa Mosque, but she later said that she chose the path of resistance.
+On 28 July 2014, the actor who played Nahoul and Karkour, Mohammed Alareer, was killed by Israeli missiles at the age of 31.